-The success of men's weeklies Nuts and Zoo from IPC and Emap seemed to galvanise all the big publishers to look to weeklies for growth.
+The success of men's weeklies Nuts and Zoo from IPC and Emap galvanised publishers to look to weeklies for growth.
 National Magazines launched Reveal in a £16m campaign to add to weekly Best and monthly Prima (both taken over from Gruner & Jahr when the German publisher quit the UK in 2000).
 Also, it formed a partnership in 2004 to produce weekly magazines with Australian Consolidated Press in the UK, ACP-NatMags.
 Then, Emap announced it was to import the Italian fashion weekly Grazia.
 So it was no surprise that IPC was working on a weekly, code named 'Project Spitfire'.
 Its move back to more traditional values with an emphasis on real-life stories was more of a surprise.
 However, Chat's sales have continued to rise, despite the celebrity frenzy, while the likes of Woman's have fallen.
-So it was no surprise that June Smith-Sheppard, Chat's editor, was launch editor for the new title.
+June Smith-Sheppard, Chat's editor, was launch editor for the new title.
 It may be that the UK's most experienced publisher saw the celebrity sector going off the boil and Pick Me Up as the way forward.

-And things didn't stopped there.
+Things didn't stopped there.
 The first 10 weeks of 2005 saw a launch frenzy.
-In February, Grazia, 'Britain's first weekly glossy', arrived from the Emap stable.
+In February, Grazia, 'Britain's first weekly glossy', arrived from Emap.
 It was a confident first issue.
-The focus here was on fashion, though led by celebrity covers (Jennifer Aniston, Kate Moss, Nicole Kidman for the first three issues).
-A massive £16m launch budget saw 650,000 taster copies being given away a week before the actual launch.
-A fortnight later, OK! and Daily Express publisher Northern & Shell launched a cheap woman-focused TV listings title, Take 5 (though it did not last long).
-Within a week, German group Hubert Burda Media jumped on the bandwagon with Full House, a package of true life stories, celebrity, prizes and puzzles.
+The focus was on fashion, led by celebrity covers - Jennifer Aniston, Kate Moss, Nicole Kidman for the first three issues.
+A massive £16m launch saw 650,000 taster copies being given away a week before the launch.
+A fortnight later, OK! and Daily Express publisher Northern & Shell launched a cheap woman-focused TV listings title, Take 5, though it did not last long.
+Within a week, German group Hubert Burda Media jumped in with Full House, a package of true life stories, celebrity, prizes and puzzles.

 Yet more titles Back to top

-In April 2006, Burda, the German company that publishes real-life weekly Full House, bought up Essential publishing.
-Among its titles, Essential publishes women's fortnightly Real (which it had bought from Bauer, another German group, in 2004).
+In April 2006, Burda, a German company that publishes real-life weekly Full House, bought Essential publishing.
+Among its titles, was women's fortnightly Real (which it had bought from Bauer, another German group, in 2004).

-Come May, First - a weekly news magazine for women aged 34+ - hit the newsstands.
-The success of Grazia had emboldened Emap into attempting to establish another new sector.
-Falling sales among IPC's classic weeklies saw the company pump money into relaunching Woman in the same month.
-The title was relaunched to create a 'modern and exciting style, with a positive, warm and confident tone'.
+Come May, First, a weekly news magazine for women aged 34+, hit the newsstands.
+The success of Grazia emboldened Emap into trying to establish another new sector.
+Falling sales among its classic weeklies saw IPC pump money into relaunching Woman in the same month.
+It was relaunched to create a 'modern and exciting style, with a positive, warm and confident tone'.

-Summer saw Emap launching a dieting and fitness website, Closerdiets, based around Closer.
+Summer saw Emap launch a dieting and fitness website, Closerdiets, based on Closer.
 IPC extended the reach of celebrity gossip weekly Now with Nowmagazine.co.uk and Reality TV Now, the sixth in a series of specials, which includes Teen Now, Diet Now and Style Now.
-As the year went on the real life titles became more freakish and gruesome in their coverlines - 'My boob exploded', 'Boiled in the bath' and 'Wooed by the wife thief's wiggle'.
+As the year went on the real-life titles became freakish and gruesome in their coverlines - 'My boob exploded', 'Boiled in the bath' and 'Wooed by the wife thief's wiggle'.

 News International was setting itself up to launch a women's weekly in the New Year under former Hello! editor Maria Trkulja - ‘Project Danny/Dannii’.